Rose, citrus, honeyed figs

-Oriental Beauty Oolong tea was the most precious tea in 20th century Taiwan.
+Oriental Beauty Oolong tea, or Dongfang Meiren, was the most precious tea in 20th century Taiwan.

 It traveled to the West and was given its name by an English Queen for the beautiful complexity of flavor.
 It is also known as champagne oolong or Bai Hao oolong.